lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 How to Launch
 --------------
-To launch Trojita from the menu :menuselection:`Internet --> Trojita` with the icon that looks like an envelope or run
+To launch Trojita from the menu :menuselection:`Internet --> Trojita` or run

 .. code::

    trojita

 from the command line.
+The icon for Trojita looks like an envelope.